Spencerx/pg_later/CONTRIBUTING.md

 # Releases and versioning

-`pg_later` Postgres Extension releases are automated through a [Github workflow](https://github.com/tembo-io/pg_later/blob/main/.github/workflows/pg_later_ext.yml).
+`pg_later` Postgres Extension releases are automated through a [Github workflow](https://github.com/chuckhend/pg_later/blob/main/.github/workflows/pg_later_ext.yml).
-The compiled binaries are publish to and hosted at [pgt.dev](https://pgt.dev).
 To create a release, create a new tag follow a valid [semver](https://semver.org/), then create a release with the same name.
 This release must match the version found in Cargo.toml.
 Auto-generate the release notes and/or add more relevant details as needed.